-An accurate style sheet should reflect all of that information and more.
+A. Your style sheet records every style and formatting decision you make for a document/project.
+This information includes what fonts you use.
+An accurate style sheet should reflect all of the design, formatting, and editorial decisions you make for a document.
 A style sheet helps keep you consistent as you design and draft a document, and you should be able to share your style sheet with a team so that everyone formats their documents accurately and consistently.